Destinations Greece Athens

 Must orderwhatever the chef recommends from the day's market

-Pangrati's modern Greek anchor since 2014 — originally opened by five chefs (Koskinas, Zournatzis, the Liakos brothers, Karathanos), now under sole command of Periklis Koskinas.
-Modern technique on Greek ingredients: lamb with lemon and oregano, fava with capers, market fish.
-The Pangrati lunch with a couple of glasses of Assyrtiko.
+Pangrati’s modern-Greek anchor since 2014, opened by five chefs (Koskinas, Zournatzis, the Liakos brothers, Karathanos) and now run by Periklis Koskinas alone.
+Modern technique on Greek ingredients: lamb with lemon and oregano, fava with capers, whatever fish the market had.
+The Pangrati lunch, with a couple of glasses of Assyrtiko.

 PangratiModern GreekReserve weekends